-We often don’t pray when we feel strong in spirit, because we don’t even recognize the risk — which makes these moments all the more dangerous.
-But Jesus warns us of the threat we face when he says that many who are first shall be last3 and that the rich man will find it easier to pass through the eye of a needle than the gates of heaven.
+But let us remember that we often don’t pray when we feel strong in spirit, because we don’t even recognize the risk — which makes these moments all the more dangerous.
+Jesus warns us of this threat we face when he says that many who are first shall be last 3 and that the rich man will find it easier to pass through the eye of a needle than the gates of heaven.
 4

 The Sin of Pride

 Jesus the Nazarene wanted his followers to see him as a Son of Man.
-Just as each and every one of us is a Son of Man — in other words, a son or daughter of mankind.
-It is together, with Jesus, that we sit on the right hand of the Father14 (i.e. in partnership with God) working toward making “His will be done” and fulfilling our potential as children of God through Christ.
+Just as each and every one of us is a Son of Man — in other words, a son or daughter of humankind.
+It is together, with Jesus, that we sit on the right hand of the Father 14 (i.e. in partnership with God) working toward making “His will be done” and fulfilling our potential as children of God through Christ.

 In today’s media-driven world, it’s increasingly difficult to find leaders (be they in religion, the arts, business, or politics) who shun fame the way Jesus did.
 Instead, those who are uncommonly blessed with talent often seek out adulation and cultivate public personalities.
 Rather than denying the devil his opportunity, they offer him a seat at their table.

-Assuming celebrity status, they attribute their gifts and successes to themselves instead of the Father and Holy Spirit.
+Assuming celebrity status, they attribute their gifts and success solely to themselves instead of the Father and Holy Spirit.
 They apply their talents to work unworthy of their gifts, and begin to feel that they deserve their power and possessions.
 They succumb to their pride, and in doing so forget that “the Lord giveth and the Lord taketh away”.
 When the inevitable fall from grace occurs it is never pretty.
-15 But every public fall should be a reminder to us that the devil’s pride must be confronted and overcome.
+15 But every public fall should be a reminder to us that the devil’s pride (the inflation of the ego) must be confronted and overcome.

-By telling them to pray, what Jesus is really asking them to do is wake up and realize that it’s wounded pride causing their sorrow, not sadness over Jesus’s fate — sorrow that they aren’t going to rule with Jesus over an earthly kingdom17 and be lionized for their greatness.
+By telling his disciples to pray, what Jesus is really asking them to do is wake up and realize that it’s wounded pride causing their sorrow, not sadness over Jesus’s fate — sorrow that they aren’t going to rule with Jesus over an earthly kingdom 17 and be lionized for their greatness.
 18 The same sorrow we feel when we don’t get what is coming to us, what we think we deserve.
 A sorrow that can quickly turn to hate and violence: as shown by the apostle who shortly after Jesus’s admonition to pray leaps up to slash off a soldier’s ear.
 19 A sorrow that conveniently leads us to the next line of The Lord’s Prayer: but deliver us from evil.